-Much has been written about the Town Hall which is only fitting for a building which some people describe as the first major modernist building in the UK.
+Much has been written about the Town Hall, which is only fitting for a building which some people describe as the first major modernist building in the UK.
 After a competition held in 1933 Uren’s winning design was completed in 1935 and awarded a RIBA Bronze Medal the same year.
 Until 1966 the building served proudly as Hornsey Borough Council’s headquarters.
-Unfortunately when the Borough of Hornsey became part of the London Borough of Harringey most of the administrative functions were relocated elsewhere and the building was found surplus to requirements and allowed to fall into disrepair.
-Rubbish and dead pigeons on the roof blocked drainage channels and as a result water penetration has damaged several areas, including the main auditorium space.
-However it is in part due to this mothballing (and the valiant efforts of a small number of dedicated Harringey Council staff) that so many original features and interior fittings survive intact, which otherwise may be have been replaced or destroyed.
-One may even see several well preserved examples of the original textiles designed by Uren including curtains, carpets and wall hangings.
+Unfortunately, when the Borough of Hornsey became part of the London Borough of Harringey most of the administrative functions were relocated elsewhere and the building, now surplus to requirements, was allowed to fall into desuetude.
+Rubbish and dead pigeons on the roof blocked drainage channels and the resulting water penetration has damaged several areas, including the main auditorium space.
+However, it is in part due to this mothballing (and the valiant efforts of a small number of dedicated Harringey Council staff) that so many original features and interior fittings survive intact, and which otherwise may be have been replaced or destroyed.
+One may even view several well-preserved examples of the original textiles used by Uren including curtains, carpets and wall hangings.

-On walking around both the public spaces and the private ceremonial suites one is struck by the delicate use of lighting (Uren made extensive use of light wells to bring natural light down into the building) and the high quality materials throughout.
-One definitely feels the ‘machine age’ qualities of the doors and stairwells but also the respect for, and celebration of, the traditional craftsman; with fine woodwork and panelling to be seen, particular upstairs in the former council chambers.
-It really is a beautiful building inside and out and our feeling is that it would be a very great pity if the opportunity to redevelop the site as a public events space is lost forever.
-One can readily sense the pride that went into the building, a pride which is still felt by those who have fought, and continue to fight, for its recognition as a community space.
+On walking around the public spaces and the ceremonial suites one is struck by the delicate use of lighting (Uren made extensive use of light wells to bring natural light into the building) and the high quality of materials throughout.
+One definitely feels the ‘machine age’ character of the doors and stairwells, but also the respect for, and celebration of, the traditional craftsman.
+Fine woodwork and panelling is to be seen, particular upstairs in the former council chambers.
+It really is a beautiful building inside and out and it would be a great pity if the opportunity to redevelop the site as a public events space is lost forever.
+One can readily sense the pride that went into the building, a pride which is still felt by those who have fought, and continue to fight, for its future as a community space.

 The Hornsey Town Hall Appreciation society propose that the building be transferred as a registered Community Asset and as of November 2015 have just submitted a 2200 signature petition to Harringey Council requesting this.
 Further they request a delay to the disposal process for 6 months while this is considered.
 They can be contacted via Facebook or at http://www.hthas.org.uk/